open-telemetry/opentelemetry-cpp/examples/grpc/README.md

 ...
 ...
 You should see a Hello World message on the console.

-You should also be able to traces created as a part of auto instrumentation
+You should also be able to traces created as a part of auto instrumentation.